gsingh93/lang/README.md

     -o --output FILE    output file name
 ```

+Note that the compiler doesn't automatically link object files (yet), so after generating an object file with the `-t` flag, you can link by running `gcc` on the object file.

 ## Features

 `lang` supports basic variable assignment, function calls, conditionals, loops, arithmetic, and relational operations.
 The three main types are `int` (a signed 32-bit integer), `string` (a null terminated string), and `bool`. `lang` also supports calling C functions as long as the necessary types are supported.

 ### In progress features

+- Semantic analysis currently reports errors without reporting the location of the error, this will be fixed
 - Add floating point and unsigned integer types of different widths
 - Allow function definitions in any order
 - Scope (currently everything inside a function is in the same scope)